-Having spent the past 9 years building websites and being a Social Media junkie (Twitter, Facebook, LinkedIn, Google+ and a reluctant user of Instagram and Pinterest as I am verbal rather than visual), here are my thoughts.
+Having spent the past decade building websites and being a Social Media junkie (Twitter, Facebook, LinkedIn, and a reluctant user of Instagram and Pinterest as I am verbal rather than visual), here are my thoughts.

 What is "too much time" spent on your website?
 What is "too much money" to pay for a website?

 Have a website with a good foundation that you can grow as your business grows.
-Get the essentials as York has recommended above and keep your site updated, backed up and secure.
+Get the essentials above and keep your site updated, backed up and secure.

 - Which free social media platforms are right for your business?

 - How much time do you need to spend on free Social Media platforms to build up a dedicated following and generate consistent engagement?